This article about the Best Baby and Toddler Travel Hacks was written by baby travel expert Celine Brewer and may

 2. A large bed sheet is a great substitute for beach towels.

 When at the beach, we use a large bed sheet to replace beach towels.
-It’s one of the best baby beach hacks.
+It’s one of the best baby travel hacks for the beach.
 It holds everything in place and is big enough for my little family.

 Follow @wingingitatmotherhood on Instagram!